 Change communication can be like a silent debate – is yours hitting the mark?

-For 15 years Changefirst have collected data and information on what makes effective change communications.
-Based on this we have created a change management communication effectiveness checklist, which our clients use to assess the communication effectiveness for a specific change initiative.
+For 15 years Changefirst has collected data and information on what makes effective change communications.
+Based on this, we have created a change management communication effectiveness checklist, which our clients use to assess the communication effectiveness for a specific change initiative.

 Available free to our readers, download the communication effectiveness survey today and get valuable feedback on the effectiveness of your change management communication strategy.